chark/scriptable-events/Documentation~/README.md

     // This will set property values when mutable object is enabled or if the values change in the
     // inspector.
-    // This is also called when MutableObjectExtensions.ResetMutatedObjects() is invoked. public override void ResetValues()
+    public override void ResetValues()
     {
         Health = health;